 Registration for Classes

 Be prepared to show proof of health insurance and updated address and contact information.
-Stop by and see Victoria Shaw Carlson in Student Services to drop off a copy of your current class schedule, update your local contact information (address and phone) and to pick up an updated copy of your I-20 Form that shows you have registered for classes.
-You will need to do this for every term that you are enrolled at Lake Superior College to remain in good standing for your student visa
+Stop by and see Victoria Shaw Carlson in Student Services.
+Drop off a copy of your current class schedule, update your local address and phone number and pick up an updated copy of your I-20 Form.
+Your updated I-20 will show you have registered for classes.
+You will need to do this for every term that you are enrolled at Lake Superior College.
+This is necessary to remain in good standing for your student visa.

-You can either fly directly to the Duluth airport or to the Minneapolis St. Paul (MSP) airport and then take the Skyline Shuttle to Duluth: http://www.skylineshuttle.com/scheduleandrates/
+You can either fly directly to the Duluth airport or you can fly to the Minneapolis St. Paul (MSP) airport and take the Skyline Shuttle to Duluth.

 US Customs Information

 Once you have passed the immigration inspection at your U.S. Port of Entry, you will be asked to declare to a U.S. Customs inspector what you have brought into the country.
-Usually, you will fill out a declaration from on the plane and make a verbal statement to the official, who may or may not inspect your baggage.
+Usually, you will fill out a declaration from on the plane and make a verbal statement to the official.
+They may or may not inspect your baggage.

 It is unwise to carry large amounts of cash with you.
-It is recommended that you have immediate access to least $5,000 in cashier’s or traveler’s checks (in USD) or credit card to cover the majority of your first year’s immediate tuition expenses.
+It is recommended that you have immediate access to at least $5,000 in cashier’s or traveler’s checks (in U.S. currency) or credit card.
+This will cover the majority of your first year’s immediate tuition expenses.
 If you wish to deposit your money in the LSC Business Office, the checks are to be made payable to “Lake Superior College.”
 Money on deposit is refunded when the student terminates enrollment at the college.
-It is also recommended that you bring $200 to $500 cash in U.S. currency for taxi, phone, and other charges that may occur upon your arrival.
+It is also recommended that you bring $200 to $500 cash in U.S. currency.
+You’ll need money for taxi, phone, and other charges that may occur upon your arrival.

-While in the U.S., you are responsible for all financial obligations: rent, telephone bill, credit card expenses, food, shelter, etc., and for all bills owed to Lake Superior College.
-This is a serious matter because a student will not be allowed to continue their studies at our institution and register for future semesters until all tuition fees are paid in full.
-You will not be allowed to work off campus until you have completed 2 full semesters in your program of study and on campus jobs are very limited.
+While in the U.S., you are responsible for all your financial obligations.
+You will pay rent, telephone bill, credit card expenses, food, shelter, etc., and for all bills owed to Lake Superior College.
+This is a serious matter.
+Students will not be allowed to continue their studies at our institution and register for future semesters until all tuition fees are paid in full.
+You will not be permitted to work off campus until you have completed 2 full semesters in your program of study (other restrictions apply) and on campus jobs are very limited.

 It may take few days for you to open a bank account.
-You can do this at any local bank or credit union and you will need to bring your passport and show your visa to set up your account.
+You can do this at any local bank or credit union.
+You’ll need to bring your passport and show your visa to set up your account.
 US Bank 218-723-2800, Wells Fargo 218-723-2694 or Members Cooperative Credit Union 218-625-8500 are some local options.
 You will need to confirm that they are able to accept international wire transfers.

-Important: You may want to have Traveler’s Checks to cover immediate expenses like, health insurance (approximately $1300) and registration deposit, first month’s rent and other expenses if you are planning to live off-campus.
+Important: You may want to bring Traveler’s Checks to cover immediate expenses.
+This includes health insurance (approximately $1300), registration deposit, first month’s rent and other expenses if you are planning to live off-campus.
 US currency should be in small denominations.
 Approximately $200-$500.
 Purchase a money belt, neck pouch to carry your valuables such like passport, I-20, money order, checks and cash.